-With oral presentations to begin next week from six online bidders for NY sports betting, Madison Square Garden Entertainment released its fourth quarter 2021 earnings (which ended on June 30) this week.
+With oral presentations to begin next week from six online bidders for sportsbooks in New York, Madison Square Garden Entertainment released its fourth quarter 2021 earnings (which ended on June 30) this week.

 ”We didn't submit an application to be an operator, right?
 That's for a few reasons.
 One of them is just simply certain lead roles restrict your ability if you're a direct operator to put up Knicks and Rangers games on your platform.
 So we didn't think that made sense,” Lustgarten said in a call right after earnings were reported.